aaronamoso/Finance-Splitter/LearningPath.md

 Description:

 12. I am not encountering errors for routing since adding the Vercel json.
 I have noticed that the page itself was not workinng and have compromised the whole thing.
 Will look into it.

+13. Will hide the buttons and create a new branch just in case.